Adyen/adyen-ios/README.md

 ## Quick integration
-The Quick integration of the SDK provides the complete UI flow for payment method selection, entering payment details (credit card entry form, iDEAL issuer selection, and so on)..
+The Quick integration of the SDK provides the complete UI flow for payment method selection and entering payment details (credit card entry form, iDEAL issuer selection, and so on).
 To get started, initiate `CheckoutViewController` and present it in your app:

 ```swift
 let viewController = CheckoutViewController(delegate: self)